 American women artists, especially those working before 1945, had to navigate societal expectations of women’s domestic roles with their drive to be recognized as professionals.
 These artists often faced difficult choices–sacrificing in their personal lives or professional options.
 Despite evident talent and success, most fell into obscurity with their death.
 In this interactive session, participants discover and closely examine paintings by several artists, who collectively paint a picture of changing American attitudes during a pivotal growth period in American history.

 Many famous artists have been inspired by Connecticut’s pastoral tranquility and radiant light.
 But the story of Connecticut told through painting is so much more.
 Come explore stories of the state’s rich history through the painted canvas.
-Learn about the deaf Colonial portrait painter and another who, as a Loyalist fled to England during the Revolutionary War, only to return to paint Connecticut’s faces.
+Learn about the Colonial portrait painter who as a Loyalist fled to England during the Revolutionary War, only to return to paint Connecticut’s faces.
+Explore how painters helped create the myth of Connecticut all around the country.
 See the rise of industrialism and its uneasy relationship with farm culture.
-And yes, the transcendent landscapes, too.
+And yes, there are the transcendent landscapes, too.
 This talk is sure to give you new perspective on the place you inhabit every day, through this rich range of diverse artists and their compelling works.

 When you think of America, these are the qualities you may think of first.
 Come explore how American identity has been shaped by images of the land, people, and city with art historian Rena Tobey.
 In this interactive series of talks, we’ll dig beyond the surface layers that create a streamlined, but simplistic notion of the American character.
 We’ll take a slow look at paintings that tell complex, often coded stories, reflecting both the challenges and greatness of our country.